Skip to content

 The reason isn't subtle: Playwright launches a Chromium binary, evaluates JavaScript, paints DOM, and runs a CDP connection.
 Cheerio reads bytes and parses them.
 If you don't need a browser, a browser is the dominant cost.

-When you actually need Playwright
+When do you actually need Playwright?

 Despite the numbers above, Playwright is the right answer when any of these are true: